GenesisFR/DS1TroubleshootingGuide/README.md

 1. Download the latest version of [dgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2).
 2. Open the downloaded archive and extract dgVoodoo.conf, dgVoodooCpl.exe and all files from the "MS\x86" subfolder (except D3D9.dll) to \<path-to-game\>.
 3. Run dgVoodooCpl.exe, go to the DirectX tab, select your native resolution from the Resolution drop down list and hit OK.
-4. Set the game at the resolution you want the UI to be scaled to, typically 720p or lower (see [Use custom resolutions](#use-custom-resolutions)).
+4. Set the game at the resolution you want the UI to be scaled to, typically 720p or lower (see [Use unsupported resolutions](#use-unsupported-resolutions)).

 You may encounter two issues when using dgVoodoo2: